aspose-imaging/Aspose.Imaging-for-.NET/README.md

   <tr><td>Draw using Graphics</td><td>This example demonstrates the ability of Aspose.Imaging for .NET to draw images using advanced techniques like Graphics.</td></tr>
   <tr><td>Draw using GraphicsPaths</td><td>This example demonstrates the ability of Aspose.Imaging for .NET to draw images using advanced techniques like GraphicsPaths.</td></tr>
 </table>

-###Data

-Input Images - Some examples require images as input.
-User can specify any image by browsing the disk.

-###Output

-All examples will output the result to client machine through browser.
-Its upto the user to save the output or open it directly with the help of any image viewer

-###Help Material

-For further details on setting up the examples and any requirements refer to the readme.txt found in the root of the repository.

-##Download the examples

-Please [download the Aspose.Imaging for .NET examples](https://github.com/asposeimaging/Aspose_Imaging_NET/downloads) to try at your end.

-##How to use the examples?

-This package contains C# and VB.NET ASP.NET examples of Aspose.Imaging for .NET.

-Firstly make sure that you have downloaded and installed the latest version of [Aspose.Imaging for .NET](http://www.aspose.com/community/files/51/.net-components/aspose.imaging-for-.net/default.aspx).
-We recommend using the .MSI installer for fast installation and seamless intergration with the examples.

-Download the examples from the above link.
-The solution files for Microsoft Visual Studio 2005, 2008 and 2010 are provided with the examples.

-Once downloaded you can open the examples by opening the appropriate solution file (.sln) according to the version of Visual Studio installed on your system.

-+ Aspose.Imaging.Demos.2005.sln - Open with Microsoft Visual Studio 2005
-+ Aspose.Imaging Demos.2008.sln - Open with Microsoft Visual Studio 2008
-+ Aspose.Imaging Demos.2010.sln - Open with Microsoft Visual Studio 2010

-The example should be ready to compile.
-Click on "Debug" menu and choose one of the following menu items to start the example:

-- Start Debugging
-- Start Without Debugging

 ##Contact Us